georgesavvas/ignite/README.md

 To launch the UI head inside `frontend` and run `npm start` for the auto-reload development server and `npm run electron` for the app.

 # Supported Platforms
-Currently supported platforms are Windows and OSX.
-Linux support is in the works!
+Currently only Windows is supported.
+OSX support is in development and Linux is to follow!

 # Docs
 [Github Wiki](https://github.com/georgesavvas/ignite/wiki)